The Start of a Long Ride

 Always Climbing, Never Coasting

-In our short history we have reached some high goals, but we cannot coast.
+In just a little over 10 years, we have reached some high goals, but we cannot coast.
 Our organization is driven by dedicated and willing members who see where we can make a difference—where we can affect positive change.
 We need our community to call attention to new issues; and we need volunteers to teach, staff events, and celebrate cycling in order to bravely stretch this timeline into Fort Collins’ future.